 2. How to Grow Your Business by Selling More to Current Customers

 The guiding principle of retention is that a customer’s first purchase is the beginning of a brand new relationship, not the end of the race.
 This post shares a comprehensive look at why businesses should heavily invest in customer retention, the metrics to track, and the top strategies that work.

 The reasons to use Instagram for business keep mounting: 80% of users follow at least one brand on Instagram, with 60% of users saying they’ve discovered a new product through the platform.
-Instagram ads see excellent results and high engagement, especially if your account has the Instagram blue tick, and shopping on Instagram streamlines the Instagram sales process.
+Instagram ads see excellent results and high engagement, and shopping on Instagram streamlines the Instagram sales process.
 With the number of opportunities, we decided to distill how most ecommerce brands should approach the channel.

 Though most of us use and rely on tools like Google in our daily lives, understanding how search engines index and rank web pages doesn’t come naturally to most people—at least not at first.
 We shared our suggested steps for getting started with SEO on Shopify in an easy-to-follow checklist.